FotoForensics provides budding researchers and professional investigators access to cutting-edge tools for digital photo forensics.

-This site permits people to submit images to a digital image analysis system.
+This site permits people to submit pictures to a digital image analysis system.

 It is our belief that this complies with the Fair Use clause (Title 17, Chapter 1, Section 107).

-We do occasionally solicit pictures specifically for testing and research.
+On rare occasions, we do solicit pictures specifically for testing and research.
 We do not solicit photos containing personal information and we do not request third-party pictures.
 Any exceptions will be identified during the solicitation.
 Submitting a photo in response to a research request does not transfer the copyright; the photographer still owns the copyright.
-Our research requests do require permission for FotoForensics and Hacker Factor to use the photos in ways related to the research.
+Our research requests require permission for FotoForensics and Hacker Factor to use the photos in ways related to the research.

 Removals are a semi-manual process that requires more than simply deleting a picture.
 People who only ask for content to be removed, without providing the additional required information, will not have their content removed.